TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 Modules utilizing this chip are highly compact (typically *15-20x25mm*) yet surprisingly powerful.
-With a single *Li-Ion* cell, they can deliver up to *2A* at *5V*.

-This compactness is made possible by a clever architecture that uses a single inductor for both charging and discharging operations.
+With a single *Li-Ion* cell, they can deliver up to *2A* at *5V* (10W).
+This compactness is possible due to a clever architecture that uses a single inductor for both charging and discharging operations.

+## Use Cases
+This chip specializes in outputting `5V/2A/10W` from a single *LiIon/LiPo* rechargeable battery and is typically used in these scenarios:

+* Powering portable devices, i.e. microcontroller projects
+* Designing miniature powerbanks that use a single battery cell

+Devices can be powered continuously even during charging, with a small power gap occuring when charging ends and the internal boost converter is re-enabled, and an optional push button can be used to *manually* turn power on and off.

 <details><summary>How simultaneous charge and discharge really work</summary><br/>

-### Power Paths
-This chip can **either** use its integrated boost converter to increase the battery voltage to *5V* at a maximum of *2A* output (*10W total*), **or** it can step down an external *5V* input to a charging voltage suitable for *Li-Ion* or *Li-Po* batteries.
-However, the chip can only perform *one* of these conversions at a time.
+This chip **either** use its integrated boost converter to increase the battery voltage to *5V* at a maximum of *2.4A* output (*12W total*), **or** it can step down an external *5V* input to a charging voltage suitable for *Li-Ion* or *Li-Po* batteries.
+However, the chip can only perform *one* of these conversions at a time because it only has one external coil that is used *either* for *boost* **or** for *buck* operations.

 Despite this limitation, the chip supports simultaneous discharging and charging.
 This means you can operate a connected device both while the chip is charging and when the device is powered by the battery alone.

 Understanding the involved switching between different power paths is critical.

-### Battery Operation
+### On Battery
-When the chip operates solely on battery power, its boost converter supplies *5V* at a maximum of *2A* to the output, providing up to *10W* of power.
-The battery must be capable of supplying a peak current of *3.5A* to support this load.
+Boost converter supplies *5V* at *2.4A* max (12W).
+The battery must be capable of supplying a peak current of *4A* to support this load.
 Be aware that smaller batteries or low-cost, low-current *Li-Po* batteries may not be sufficient to meet this demand.

-### Charging
+### When Charging
-When an external *5V* power supply is connected, the chip dynamically switches internal power paths:
-- The input voltage is stepped down to a suitable charging voltage for the battery, with a maximum charging current of *2.4A*.
-- The internal boost converter is deactivated.
-- The power output is now directly supplied by the *5V* input.

-This allows the device to continue operating while the battery is being charged.
-However, during this mode:
+Input voltage powers **both** the charger (at a maximum current of *2.1A* at up to *4.2V*) **and** the load (at a maximum of *12W*).

-- If the connected device draws the full *10W* output **while** the battery is simultaneously charged at the maximum rate, the total power demand can reach *21W* when accounting for conversion inefficiencies.
-- The external *5V* power supply must provide at least *4.2A* to handle this combined maximum load.
+The total power demand can reach *22W* when accounting for conversion inefficiencies.
+The external *5V* power supply must provide *4.2A* to handle a combined maximum load.
+With charging only, a standard *5V 2A* power supply is sufficient.
-- If no device is connected to the output during charging, a standard *5V 2A* power supply is sufficient for charging the battery alone.

 ### Temporary Power Cut
 When an external power supply is connected or disconnected, the chip actively switches power paths.
 During this transition, there may be a **brief power interruption** at the output.
 This can cause connected devices, such as microcontrollers, to reboot.
 To prevent this, you can add an appropriately sized capacitor to the output line, which will smooth out any voltage dips during these transitions.